Shree-Ram-R/Sudoku_Solver/README.md

 Sudoku is a number placement puzzle where the goal is to fill a 9×9 grid so that:

 Each row contains the numbers 1-9 exactly once.

 Each column contains the numbers 1-9 exactly once.

 Each 3×3 subgrid contains the numbers 1-9 exactly once.

-Given a partially filled Sudoku board, the algorithm finds a valid solution (if one exists) using backtracking.
+Given a empty Sudoku board, the algorithm finds a valid solution (if one exists) using backtracking.

 ### Algorithm
 The solution employs a recursive backtracking approach:

 The program searches for an empty cell in the grid.

 It tries placing numbers 1 to 9, checking if each placement is valid.

 If a valid number is found, it recursively proceeds to solve the next empty cell.

 If a conflict arises, the algorithm backtracks and tries a different number.

 Once the board is fully filled, a valid solution is found.

 ### Features
 ✔ Backtracking Algorithm: Ensures efficient searching while minimizing unnecessary computations.